LordUbuntu/CMPT325-A3/README.md

 ## Browser Client

-Once the server has been started, you can open the web url `127.0.0.1:8182/` on the same device using your browser of choice, which will return a 404 webpage by default (along with any requests for a non-existent html file).
+Once the server has been started, you can open the web url `<ip address>:<port>/HelloWorld.html` to connect to a default demo page using your browser of choice.
+If you provide a non-existent html file instead of `HelloWorld.html`, it will instead return a plaintext 404 error page.

-If you include an existing html file with a url like `127.0.0.1:8182/HelloWorld.html` then you should see a proper html page rendered in instead.

 ## CLI Client

-Alternatively you can open another seperate terminal and run `python client.py`, then provide a url like `127.0.0.1:8182/HelloWorld.html` and receive the server response as text in kind!
+Alternatively you can open another seperate terminal and run `python client.py <ip address> <port> <html file>`, which will respond with the header and html file contents being printed to the terminal.